-Any student overheard using offensive, foul or inappropriate language (including swearing/homophobic/racist comments) will receive a consequence and a letter will be sent home.
-Should it constitute a hate crime, the police will be involved.
+Any student overheard using offensive, foul or inappropriate language (including swearing/homophobic/racist comments) will receive a behavior point.
+Serious concerns will be referred to Heads of Year who may contact parents or escalate the sanction given, if deemed necessary.
+Should any behavior in school be deemed a hate crime, the police will be involved.